-Phoenix Uber/Lyft Accident Attorney
+Phoenix Uber Accident Attorney

-Uber and Lyft changed the transportation industry by enabling travelers to hail cost-effective rides on demand.
+In large urban areas like Phoenix and all over the country, Uber and Lyft changed the transportation industry by enabling travelers to hail cost-effective rides on demand.
 Many people view rideshare transportation as a safe alternative to driving – especially if someone has been drinking.
 Yet Uber and Lyft drivers make all the same mistakes as other drivers, including speeding, drowsy driving, and drunk driving.

 - We have a deep understanding of the rideshare industry, including knowing when Uber or Lyft could be legally responsible for accidents involving their drivers.